daryllxd/lifelong-learning/writing/the-copyrighting-checklist.md

 * Show that people are using your stuff and signing in.
 * Never stop selling this!
-Basecamphq.com: “Millions of people use basecamp” Testimonials
+Basecamphq.com: “Millions of people use basecamp”

+# Testimonials

-* Specific end result + Specific Period of time + Accomplished Feeling + The Person’s Name with their stats I’ve saved $200 per month alone in file folder savings.
+* Specific end result + Specific Period of time + Accomplished Feeling + The Person’s Name with their stats

+*I've saved $200 per month alone in file folder savings.
 It took 3 days to get implemented, and I recruited my first agent in the first month as a result.
 I can now be home with my baby son and review files.
-The freedom is incredible. –Robb Campbell, Top 10 RE/MAX in the World
+The freedom is incredible. –Robb Campbell, Top 10 RE/MAX in the World*

 * Reorder the biggest benefit to be at the top, bold it, and put the rest of the testimonial underneath.
 * Emails are more powerful.
 * Just one testimonial at a time.
 * Spread testimonials all over your website, 1 per feature, on the sign up page, below the click to register button.

-Reverse All Risks
+# Reverse All Risks

 * To look like a fool is one of the biggest fears we humans have.
 By purchasing a product that turns out to suck, a person thinks they will look like a fool.
 * If you don’t love [product], call or email us and we’ll refund every penny immediately.
 * Less than 5% refund, and guarantee’s can double or triple sales.